 Evolution of Organic brings us the story of organic agriculture, told by those who built the movement.
-A motley crew of back-to-the-landers, spiritual seekers and farmers’ sons and daughters rejected chemical industrial farming and set out to explore organic alternatives.
-It’s a heartfelt journey of change – from a small band of rebels to a cultural transformation in the way we grow and eat food.
+A motley crew of back-to-the-landers, spiritual seekers and farmers’ sons and daughters reject chemical farming and set out to explore organic alternatives.
+It’s a heartfelt journey of change from a small band of rebels to a cultural transformation in the way we grow and eat food.
 By now organic has gone mainstream – split into an industry oriented toward bringing organic to all people, and a movement that has realized a vision of sustainable agriculture.
-As interviewee Kelly Mulville says, “Creating health in the soil creates health in the ecosystem creates health in the atmosphere – and it all cycles around.”

 Evolution of Organic is not just a history, but looks to exciting and important futures:

-- The next generation who are broadening organic into no-till; food justice; Latino growers; eco-fashion and online markets; even raising salmon in flooded rice fields
+- The next generation who are broadening organic into no-till and urban farms; Latino growers and eco-fashion; even raising salmon in flooded rice fields

 - Carbon farming as a solution to climate change, taking carbon dioxide out of the air and putting it in the ground where it belongs – “the best news on the planet”

-- What lies “beyond organic,” from soil microbiology as the new frontier, to visions of a regenerative agriculture that restores everything from the ecosphere to the human spirit
+- What lies “beyond organic,” from soil microbiology as the new frontier, to visions of a regenerative agriculture that restores everything from the ecosphere to the human spirit.
+As Bu Nygrens says laughing, “Inevitable Vegetable!”